ECU-ATMAE-ROBOTICS/CommunicatorCommon/README.md

-# Vision Common
+# Communicator Common

-]Common package for communications between devices.
+Common package for communications between devices.
 Contains Communicator classes which can be used to build controllers to handle communications between different devices in a simple and abstracted way.

 ## Table of Contents